roman-milk/roman-milk.github.io/blackmailed.md

  "Now get undressed and come join me in the shower," she ordered, continuing to get undressed.

  Strangely, I had seen her naked before, at this level we still shared the bathrooms, yet as she undressed this time it was different.
-Report_Story #2